keygen-sh/example-stripe-integration/README.md

 starting the app, or you can add the above contents to your `~/.bashrc` file and then run `source ~/.bashrc` after saving the file.

+A `STRIPE_PUBLISHABLE_KEY` looks like `pk_test_51O...kN` (if you're running in the test environment) and can be found at https://dashboard.stripe.com/test/apikeys, as can the `STRIPE_SECRET_KEY`.
+Just click the button to reveal the secret key.

+The `STRIPE_PLAN_ID` can be found at https://dashboard.stripe.com/subscriptions/products/ Choose a product to use.
+There are a lot of IDs on that page, but the one at the top-right, `prod_PTH...k4` is the one you want.

+The `KEYGEN_PRODUCT_TOKEN` can be found at https://app.keygen.sh/products then click on the product.
+The token will be a UUI of the form `5X3XY89X-1234-4XYX-1234-8925XY07YZ7X`.

+The `KEYGEN_ACCOUNT_ID` is at https://app.keygen.sh/settings.

+The `KEYGEN_POLICY_ID` is found at https://app.keygen.sh/policies.

 Next, install dependencies with [`yarn`](https://yarnpkg.comg):
 ```
 yarn